 Once I settled on the experience of the application, I then went into Adobe Illustrator to create some low-fidelity wireframes.
 This would be the beginnings of the high-fidelity, clickable prototype that I presented as my final deliverable.
 I was able to figure out the general layout of elements during this stage for Friendle, and I was able to further develop all of the functionalities that Friendle would have.
 These wireframes were then subject to additional feedback, which lead me to my final prototype version.

+“Connect with Friends” is for users who have friendships they wish to build.
+It is an easy way to find friends who currently use Friendle and/or invite friends who do not use Friendle.
 “I want a fresh start” is for users who do not wish to connect with any friends using Friendle and/or do not want to invite their friends to use it.
 It is also for those who, for example, have recently moved to a new town, do not feel confident that they have friends, or want to find a new set of friends entirely.

 For my high-fidelity clickable prototype, I used Microsoft Powerpoint to create the interactions for the sake of ease and finance.
 Please feel free to view further detail for the high-fidelity wireframes by clicking on any of the images above.